7 Top Things to Do in Prague in 2 Days – What to See?

 4. Lennon Wall

 What is the quintessential of Prague – and which things should be covered with just 2 days to see the Czech capital?
-Below you will find a suggested itinerary that will take you to the most important cultural sites and highlights of Prague.
+Below, you will find a suggested itinerary that will take you to important cultural sites and the highlights of Prague.

 What to see in Prague?
 Your first day in Prague will be a visit to Prague Castle and the sights on the castle side of the Charles Bridge and the Vltava River.